kzaky/khaledzaky.com/about/index.md

 imgclass: about
 ---

-<p class="lead" markdown="1">Hi, I am Khaled Zaky.
-I am a product management leader currently working at [RBC - Royal Bank](http://www.rbc.com/).
-I am responsible for the adoption strategy and prioritization for building RBC’s Pubic Cloud Platform to serve the needs of innovative developer community at the bank.</p>

-My strong enterprise product background stems from the previous critical product management roles I held at [TD Bank](http://www.td.com/) and [Rogers Communications](http://rogers.com/) prior to [RBC - Royal Bank](http://www.rbc.com/).

-Possessing a well-balanced skill set of technical and business skills, I tend to play a significant role in bridging the gap between technology and businesses.

-I enjoy [writing](/blog/) about things I learn.
-I also enjoy reading to stay up to date, and to collect new learnings.
-I still love [coding](https://github.com/kzaky?tab=repositories) because thats becasue I love experimenting and building things.

-In my spare time, I enjoy getting away from the computer screen with other activities like [photography](http://www.instagram.com/kzaky/), practicing [taekwondo](https://en.wikipedia.org/wiki/Taekwondo), and working out while listening to [trance music](https://en.wikipedia.org/wiki/Trance_music).

-Now that you know so much about me, [tweet me](http://twitter.com/home?status=@kzaky%20Hi%20KZ!) or [send me](mailto:zakykhaled@gmail.com) a note :)
+<p class="lead" markdown="1">Khaled is a Sr. Product Manager at [AWS - Amazon Web Services](https://aws.amazon.com).
+He is responsible for AWS Identity products such as user authentication, sign-in, and multi-factor authentication for AWS worldwide.</p>

+Prior to joining AWS he was the Director of Product Management for the Cloud & Transformation organization at [RBC - Royal Bank](http://www.rbc.com/).
+He led the product management team and was responsible for the product strategy, customer adoption and the capability roadmap for RBC’s Public Cloud Platform, Automation Services and Artificial Intelligence Operations.
+Prior to [RBC]](http://www.rbc.com/), he held product management, software development, and architecture roles at [TD Bank](http://www.td.com/), [Rogers Communications](http://rogers.com/) and [BlackBerry](https://www.blackberry.com).

+Outside of his regular work hours he is teaching a Product Management course at [Brainstation](https://brainstation.io/course/online/product-management), a Technology School in Toronto.
+His hobbies include [road cycling](https://en.wikipedia.org/wiki/Road_cycling), [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo) and DIY home renovations.

 ## About the website